 By adding solar hot water to the mix we can decrease the amount of energy used year round by providing direct solar heat for domestic hot water in the warmer months and increasing the supply temperature to the HP in the winter months, thereby increasing the system performance.
 Depending on the number of solar panels attached, the COP of the system can be considerably higher than 5.

-Shown at right is another evaporator.
+Shown above is another evaporator.
 This one is providing heat (or removing heat) from a climate simulator at George Brown College.
 We installed the heat pump with Building Science Consulting of Waterloo who engineered and built the simulator.
 The system is designed to be able to simulate outdoor conditions of colder than -20°C and indoor conditions of 20°C in order to test the effectiveness of various wall, window and door structures.
 The chamber can also simulate 40°C outdoor temps to test for cooling loads.

 We also carry the Fujitsu line of high efficiency ductless heat pumps.
 These are useful when the heat load of the area is low enough or the area is open concept.
 In the right conditions, an ductless ASHP can be used on each floor of the house.
 A Fujitsu HP is being used to in the above climate chamber to maintain the 20°C indoor comfort level.